Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

-Stop training after this number of steps
+Stop training after this number of :ref:`global steps <common/trainer:global_step>`.
 Training will stop if max_steps or max_epochs have reached (earliest).

 .. testcode::